RF-KeyTA/KeyTA/src/keyta/tests/testcases/features.md

 # List view

-- Test Cases can be filtered by System
+- Test Cases can be filtered by System, User and Status

 - Test Cases can be searched by Name